How to Increase Sales: 12 Jokers from Your Sleeve

 You cannot hope for mutual sympathy if you abandon people in challenging circumstances.
 Thus, it is essential to care properly about your clients (both potential and existing).

-Of course, FAQ and chatbots are standard in the e-commerce industry, but shoppers cannot sort out everything on their own.
+Of course, FAQ and chatbots are standard in the e-commerce industry, but shoppers cannot sort out everything independently.
 Sometimes human interference is inevitable, and you have to be certain that personal communication in your firm is handled by knowledgeable professionals who understand the concept of customer empathy.
 Remember, if you cannot have your customers’ backs, they will turn these backs on you.

 7. Make It Personal